diegnabi/WRO-PR-2024/README.md

 The SG90 servo motor is a small and again easy-to-use servo with enough power to turn the wheels quickly and precisely.
 Again with good support.

 We decided to eliminate the breadboard since its only real purpose was holding the distance sensors and gyroscope in place, and connecting everything through the power rails.
 We could connect everything through solder, which would hold everything together forever and not fall out.
-The other connection were straight from the Arduino to the corresponding sensor through a male-to-female jumper wire.
+The other connection was straight from the Arduino to the corresponding sensor through a male-to-female jumper wire.

 We used a switch to indicate whether the robot was going left or right and a push button to initiate the run attempt.